cubitouch/energy-data-exploration/dashboards/src/2-energy-origin.md

 </div>

 <div class="warning">
-Given most French energy is Nuclear, the scale here is logarithmic to facilitate reading trend changes.
+Given that most French energy is nuclear, the scale here is logarithmic to facilitate reading trend changes.
 </div>
 <div class="note">

-Coal based energy production is only activated in the event of [energy usage peaks](https://www.latribune.fr/entreprises-finance/industrie/energie-environnement/france-deux-centrales-a-charbon-autorisees-a-fonctionner-jusqu-a-fin-2024-973788.html).
+Coal-based energy production is only activated in the event of [energy usage peaks](https://www.latribune.fr/entreprises-finance/industrie/energie-environnement/france-deux-centrales-a-charbon-autorisees-a-fonctionner-jusqu-a-fin-2024-973788.html).

 </div>